 Bruins force Stanley Cup Game 7 with 5-1 win over Blues

-Facing elimination in a hostile environment, Brad Marchand and Tuukka Rask stepped up for the Boston Bruins once again.
+Facing elimination in an oh-so-hostile environment, Tuukka Rask and Brad Marchand stepped up for the Boston Bruins once again.

 The Stanley Cup Final is heading to Game 7 because two of Boston's biggest stars love the biggest moments.